microsoft/azure-spring-apps-training/05-build-a-spring-boot-microservice-using-spring-cloud-features/README.md

 The microservice that we create in this guide is [available here](spring-cloud-microservice/).

-To create our microservice, we will use [https://start.spring.io/](https://start.spring.io/) with the command line:
+To create our microservice, we will invoke the Spring Initalizer service from the command line:

 ```bash
 curl https://start.spring.io/starter.tgz -d dependencies=web,cloud-eureka,cloud-config-client -d baseDir=spring-cloud-microservice -d bootVersion=2.3.8 -d javaVersion=1.8 | tar -xzvf -